Creating and Using Collections in the Duda Editor

 Expand the Define the collection path inside the endpoint option by clicking the text or the disclosure arrow to the right.
 This is where you define a dot delimited path to the results within the JSON response.
 Your quotes can be found within the results property.
 That will be the value of the text field.

-Next, click Fetch Collection.
+Next, click Create Collection.
 The editor will attempt to fetch the data using the values provided and display the first result returned.
 Below the data, you'll see a dropdown to select the Page item URL.
 Select which property should act as your item key, similar to the item field in your internal collection.
 The value of this property must follow the same rules as your internal collection; each value should be unique and contain only lowercase letters, numbers, underscores, and dashes.
 For our purposes, the _id field in the result set will work nicely as the value.
 After selecting the property, verify the data looks correct and then click the Create Collection link.

 The second step in creating an external collection consists of choosing the correct data type for each property.
 For our simple example, you may choose Rich Text or Plain Text for all the properties.
 More complex setups will require you to match the data type to the value, such as number, image, or inner collection.
 Above the data types, you can also enter a new collection name by selecting the heading text.
 Delete the generic name and type External Collection before clicking Done.